Buoyancy-dependent induced flow by vertically migrating swimmers: Materials and Methods

 \subsection{Salinity treatments and density measurement}

-Four salinities were chosen to test swimmer buoyancy as a variable: 15, 17, 19, and 22 parts per thousand (ppt).
-These salinities correspond to densities of approximately 1009, 1011, 1012.5, and 1014.5 kg m$^{-3}$, respectively.
-The densities selected are based on previous tests in which a visible jet was produced and span approximately a 1\% change in fluid density, representative of the percent change that organisms may encounter during diel vertical migrations in the ocean \citep{bandara_two_2021,sverdrup_oceans_1942}.
-Salinity levels were adjusted by dissolving different quantities of Instant Ocean into DI water (Type II, ChemWorld) and measured using a CastAway Conductivity, Temperature and Depth Profiler (CTD) (salinity range = 0-42 ppt, precision = 0.10 ppt, resolution = 0.01 ppt, temperature range = -5-45 \textdegree C, accuracy = 0.05°C, resolution = 0.01°C, www.sontek.com).
+Four salinities were chosen to test swimmer buoyancy as a variable: 15, 17, 19, and 22~parts~per~thousand~(ppt).
+These salinities correspond to densities of approximately 1009, 1011, 1012.5, and 1014.5~kg~m$^{-3}$, respectively.
+The densities selected are based on previous tests in which a visible jet was produced, since all conditions had fluid density lower than that of the swimmers. \textit{A. salina} typically live in environments of 35~ppt, if we assume they are neutrally buoyant in this environment we can estimate their density as 1025~kg~m$^{-3}$; the surrounding fluid in our experimental conditions are thus 1 to 1.5$\%$ less dense than the swimmers across our experimental range.
+This range of experimental conditions also brackets the typical density variation that organisms may encounter during diel vertical migrations in the ocean, a 1\% change in fluid density ~\citep{bandara_two_2021,sverdrup_oceans_1942}.

+Salinity levels were adjusted by dissolving different quantities of Instant Ocean into DI water (Type II, ChemWorld) and measured using a CastAway Conductivity, Temperature and Depth Profiler (CTD) (salinity range = 0-42~ppt, precision = 0.10~ppt, resolution = 0.01~ppt, temperature range = -5-45 \textdegree C, accuracy = 0.05°C, resolution = 0.01°C, www.sontek.com).
 For each test, water of the desired salinity was prepared the night before brine shrimp were received.
 The following morning, measurements were taken with the CTD at 5 locations in the tank (4 corners and center), and then the animals were loaded into the tank.
-The average and standard deviation of the salinity and density recorded by the CTD over the depth of the tank are shown in figure \ref{fig:CTD}.
-The densities for the four conditions, averaged in depths and tank locations, were: 1009.3 $\pm$.02, 1010.9 $\pm$.04, 1012.7 $\pm$.02, and 1014.4 $\pm$.03 kg m$^{-3}$.
-For readability, these four conditions will be referred to as 15, 17, 19, and 22 ppt.
+The densities for the four conditions, averaged across depth and tank locations, were: 1009.3 $\pm$.02, 1010.9 $\pm$.04, 1012.7 $\pm$.02, and 1014.4 $\pm$.03~kg~m$^{-3}$.
+For readability, these four conditions will be referred to as 15, 17, 19, and 22~ppt.